-- 1. Download the Request for Test Accommodations Form, available from www.ptcny.com. - 2.
+- 1. Download the Request for Test Accommodations Form on the ABCN website or from www.ptcny.com. - 2.
 Complete the Test Accommodations Form with your healthcare professional. - 3.
-Upload the completed and signed Request for Test Accommodations Form with the online exam application and submit at least 8 weeks prior to the start of your chosen testing period.
+Submit the completed and signed Request for Test Accommodations Form with the online exam application and submit at least 8 weeks prior to the start of your chosen testing period.